Mealman1551/ADC-build-repo/readme.txt

-Hii, this is Mealman1551
+ADC Compile from Scratch

-This repository includes all files for manually moving and compiling an setup or msi without needing to use the setup from the main branch.
+Welcome to the ADC-compile-from-scratch repository!
+This repository includes all the necessary files for manually compiling a setup or MSI without needing to use the setup from the main branch.

+Overview

-This repository will have Nukita files for compiling an exe package from scratch.
+This repository contains the Nukita files required to compile an EXE package from scratch.
+It is designed for users who want to build the software manually without relying on precompiled setups and/or precompiled executables.

+Please Note:

-The repository doesn't have the exe's or setups, this is only for compiling for scratch with:
+This repository does not include the EXE files or precompiled setups.
+It is solely intended for compiling the software from scratch using the following resources:

-c, h, o, pyw, pyd, py, dblite, const, bin, tk and tcl

-To compile install Python3 with the Nukita library

-The Python source-code file (full source-code) is called "ADC Archiver 1.2.0.py"

-Please note you need to have C, Python, Python tKinter, DBlite/SQLite, Javascript installed to modify files
+C

+H

+O

+Python files (.py, .pyw, .pyd)

+DBlite/SQLite

+BIN

+CONST

+TK and TCL files

+Prerequisites

+Before you start compiling, you need to have the following installed:

+Python 3 (with the Nukita library)

+C (for compiling C-based files)

+Python Tkinter (for GUI-related tasks)

+DBlite/SQLite (for database operations)

+JavaScript (to modify certain files if needed)

+Setup

+Install Python 3 from the official Python website (Python 3.12.x recommended).

+Install the Nukita library for Python (refer to the Nukita documentation for installation steps).

+Ensure that C, Tkinter, DBlite/SQLite, and JavaScript are installed and properly configured on your system.

+Compiling from Scratch

+To compile the software manually, you will need to use the Python source code file:

+ADC Archiver 1.2.0.py (Full source code)

+For detailed compilation instructions, please refer to the "Compiling Instructions" document online at the ADC-compile-from-scratch repo.

+For any further questions or issues, you can create an issue on the ADC-compile-from-scratch repo online!

 (c) 2025 Mealman1551